-Anyone has a legal obligation to upon request and without regards to professional secrecy give any information to the investigative authority1 that may be significant to the investigation of a maritime accident.
+Anyone has a legal duty to upon request and without regards to professional secrecy give any information to the investigative authority1 that may be significant to the investigation of a marine accident.
 Anyone giving statement to the investigating authorities has the right to legal assistance from a lawyer or other legal representative.

-The shipmaster or the rederi shall produce a transcript of what the ship's log3 contain regarding the accident, and give information about the ship's crew, who could be considered to hold information about the accident and what persons and enterprises affected by it, and shall upon request give a detailed written statement of the accident.
+The shipmaster or the rederi2 shall produce a transcript of what the ship's logs3 contain regarding the accident, and shall give information about the ship's crew and persons who might provide information about the accident and what persons and enterprises are affected by it, and shall upon request give a detailed written statement of the accident.